New media art: Preservation

 New media art encompasses various mediums all which require their own preservation approaches.
 Due to the vast technical aspects involved no established digital preservation guidelines fully encompass the spectrum of new media art.
 New media art falls under the category of "complex digital object" in the Digital Curation Centre's digital curation lifecycle model which involves specialized or totally unique preservation techniques.
 Complex digital objects preservation has an emphasis on the inherent connection of the components of the piece.

 Education

-In New Media programs, students are able to get acquainted with the newest forms of creation and communication.
+In New Media programs, students are able to get acquainted with the new forms of creation and communication.
 New Media students learn to identify what is or isn't "new" about certain technologies.
-Science and the market will always present new tools and platforms for artists and designers.
-Students learn how to sort through new emerging technological platforms and place them in a larger context of sensation, communication, production, and consumption.
+Science and the market will present new tools and platforms for artists and designers.
+Students learn how to sort through new technological platforms and place them in a larger context of sensation, communication, production, and consumption.

 When obtaining a bachelor's degree in New Media, students will primarily work through practice of building experiences that utilize new and old technologies and narrative.
 Through the construction of projects in various media, they acquire technical skills, practice vocabularies of critique and analysis, and gain familiarity with historical and contemporary precedents.

 In the United States, many Bachelor's and Master's level programs exist with concentrations on Media Art, New Media, Media Design, Digital Media and Interactive Arts.